 Vaults (on the navigation pane) - top item of the vaults tree.
 Click this item to display centralized and personal vaults.
 To perform actions on any vault, use the toolbar that is located at the top of the Vaults view.
-For centralized vaults, see the Actions on centralized vaults (p.
-159) section.
-For personal vaults, see the Actions on personal vaults (p.
-167) section.
+See the Actions on personal vaults (p.
+138) section.

-- Centralized vaults.
-These vaults are available when the console is connected to a managed machine or to a management server. - Personal vaults.
+Personal vaults.
 These vaults available when the console is connected to a managed machine.
 Click any vault in the vaults tree to open the detailed view of this vault (p.
-158) and to take actions on archives (p.
-222) and backups (p.
-223) stored in there.
+137) and to take actions on archives (p.
+156) and backups (p.
+157) stored in there.